XinyiYing/MOVIE/README.md

 The version of Matlab should over Matlab 2014a to allow the function "VideoWriter()"

-"ffmpeg.exe" is required in "./tool/ffmpeg.exe".
+"ffmpeg.exe" and "movie.exe" is required in "./tool/".

+1. "ffmpeg.exe":

 Download ffmpeg.exe in https://pan.baidu.com/s/1utk27rQiW5tHKSlnCajQLw   Code：lbqk
 You can also download ffmpeg in official website：https://ffmpeg.zeranoe.com/builds/

+2. "movie.exe":

+We already provide "movie.exe" in the our code.

 ## Command Line Arguments:
 For reference and distorted images: